dakhushi/Project-1/README.md

 Purpose and scope of this EDA:
 The purpose of this EDA is to help the investor to prepare the budget and purchase the property in Northern Territory.
 We are going to explore and analyze a real estate dataset to understand underlying patterns, relationships and trends within the data in Northern Territory.
 We are aiming to identify the factors that affect the house prices.

-+ ***About the Dataset:***
+   **About the Dataset:**

   This dataset contains information on 1000 properties in the NT region of Australia, including location, size, price, and other details.
   This dataset provided us with an excellent opportunity to practice our data cleaning skills and perform multiple analysis to answer our targeted questions.

-+ ***Our goal is to answer the following questions:***
+  **Our goal is to answer the following questions:**

-+ ***Target Object*** : Price
+  + **Target Object** : Price

-+ ***Price Distribution :***
+  + **Price Distribution :**

-1. How does the price distribution look like(ex. are there any outliers
+    - How does the price distribution look like(ex. are there any outliers)

-Hypothesis question    :  What is the distribution shape of real estate prices in the northern territories  ?
+      - Hypothesis question    :  What is the distribution shape of real estate prices in the northern territories  ?

-null hypothesis        : property prices are normally distributed.
+      - null hypothesis        : property prices are normally distributed.

-Alternative hypothesis : property prices are not normally distributed.
+      - Alternative hypothesis : property prices are not normally distributed.

-+ ***Property Distribution***
+  + **Property Distribution***

-2. Which property type has the highest demand in the Northern Territory market.
+    - Which property type has the highest demand in the Northern Territory market.

+      - Hypothesis Test Question: Apartments are more expensive than the unit.

-Hypothesis Test Question: null Hypothesis : Apartments are more expensive than the unit.
+      - null Hypothesis : Apartments are more expensive than the unit.

-Alternative hypothesis : Apartments are not more expensive than the unit.
+      - Alternative hypothesis : Apartments are not more expensive than the unit.

-+ **Analysis outcome:**
+### Analysis outcome:

-Under the sample data, house is the most common property type (> 300 counts).
+- Under the sample data, house is the most common property type (> 300 counts).
-Apartment and Unit have similar counts (slightly below 200).
+- Apartment and Unit have similar counts (slightly below 200).
-Townhouse has a notable count but is significantly less than House, Apartment, and Unit.
+- Townhouse has a notable count but is significantly less than House, Apartment, and Unit.
-Other property types (Studio, Acreage, Duplex/Semi-detached, Other, Villa) have very low counts, with Villa being the least common.
+- Other property types (Studio, Acreage, Duplex/Semi-detached, Other, Villa) have very low counts, with Villa being the least common.

-+ **Conclusion:**
+**Conclusion:**

 Houses dominate the market, indicating higher availability and preference for this property type.

-+ ***Property Feature Analysis***
+**Property Feature Analysis**

-How do different features influence the price of the property?
++ **How do different features influence the price of the property?**

-Is there any correlation between number of bedrooms and property price?
+    - **Is there any correlation between number of Bedrooms and property price?**

-Yes, formula: y= 195430.08 + 109896.23 * bedroom count.
-1 bedroom more, $109k more on the property price.
-Clear positive correlation observed.
-Conclusion: More bedrooms generally lead to higher property prices.
+      - Yes, formula: y= 195430.08 + 109896.23 * bedroom count

-1. Is there any correlation between number of bedrooms and property price?

-Yes, Positive correlation observed. y= 188292.79 + 184162.97 * bathroom count.
-1 bathroom more, $184k more on the property price.
+      - For additional one bedroom , $109k more on the property price.
+      - Clear positive correlation observed.

-**Conclusion:** More bathrooms correlate with higher property prices.
+      - **Conclusion:** More bedrooms generally lead to higher property prices.

-3. Is there any correlation between the number of bathrooms and property price?
+    - **Is there any correlation between number of Bathroom and property price?**

-Yes, Positive correlation observed. y= 188292.79 + 184162.97 * bathroom count.
-1 bathroom more, $184k more on the property price.
+      - Yes, Positive correlation observed. y= 188292.79 + 184162.97 * bathroom count.
+      - For additional one bathroom , $184k more on the property price.

-**Conclusion:** More bathrooms correlate with higher property prices.
+      - **Conclusion:** More bathrooms correlate with higher property prices.

-6. Is there any correlation between the parking count and property price?
+  - **Is there any correlation between the parking count and property price?**

-Yes.
+    - Yes.
 Positive correlation observed.y= 386281.40 + 52954.85 * parking count.
-1 parking more, $52k more on the property price.
+    - 1 parking more, $52k more on the property price.

-**Conclusion:** More parking spaces correlate with higher property prices
+    - **Conclusion:** More parking spaces correlate with higher property prices

-+ What is the average listing price of the top ten agencies?
+  - **What is the average listing price of the top ten agencies?**
 Shown in the Graph, please refer Fig 11

-+ What is the market share of the active listing count of top ten agencies?
+  - What is the market share of the active listing count of top ten agencies?
 Shown in the Graph, please refer Fig 10